 The Acaia Pearl Model S Professional-Grade Digital Smart Coffee Scale is my favorite high-end coffee scale.
 If you are a coffee enthusiast and don’t mind the price tag of nearly $300, then this is the scale for you.
 With its sleek design, it monitors the weight, time, and flow rates as you brew your coffee.

-My favorite function is the ability to link to your iPhone or Android when downloading the Acaia app.
+My favorite function is the Bluetooth connectivity.
+It has the ability to link to your smartphone when downloading the Acaia app.
 It allows you to explore all the possibilities of coffee making.
 These scales include a timer, they’re accurate, and they can link up to your phone via an app so you can monitor and record every technical of your brew.

 This model can do everything you need, can stand being covered in water and coffee, and are easy to clean.
 Batteries are not needed since you are able to plug the scale in to charge, and I must say the battery life is excellent.
 I have a set of these scales (the original pearl, not the new ‘S’ model), and they have been going for years.